 Arthur C. Clarke, RENDEZVOUS WITH RAMA (1973)

-This was Clarke’s first novel after “returning” to writing novels after the break of nearly a decade collaborating with Stanley Kubrick on the book and film 2001: A Space Odyssey.
+This was Clarke’s first novel after “returning” to writing novels following the break of nearly a decade collaborating with Stanley Kubrick on the book and film 2001: A Space Odyssey.
 (His previous major novel had been A Fall of Moondust in 1961.)
-In the fact success of 2001 facilitated a major 3-book for a record sum of money; Rama was the first, and was followed by Imperial Earth in 1975 and The Fountains of Paradise in 1979.
+In the fact success of 2001 facilitated a major 3-book deal for a record sum of money; Rama was the first, and was followed by Imperial Earth in 1975 and The Fountains of Paradise in 1979.
 And these three were his last substantial novels, followed only by 2001 sequels and three relatively short novels in the late ‘80s and early ’90.

 The book was significant for me in that it was one of the first hardcover SF novels I bought, back then in 1973, along with, the same year, Heinlein’s Time Enough for Love.
 My Harcourt Brace Jovanovich edition is the first US edition; the earlier actual first edition, from British published Gollancz, came out a couple months earlier.
 Also in the photo is the current trade paperback edition, from Gollancz in 2006.